-Criteria for Resident Associations (RA) and Conservation Area Advisory Panels (CAAP)
+Criteria for Resident Associations (RA)

-- 2.24 To benefit from the provisions in these Criteria, a RA will need to be registered with the Development Management service.
-To be registered the RA will need to supply a copy of its written constitution and that document would need to demonstrate that: - It represents an area within the borough of Croydon that contains at least 50 residential properties. - It holds regular elections for association officers. - 2.25 An application may be reported to Committee where the RA/CAAP has made Representations that additionally meet all the following Criteria: - It is received by the Development Management service within the Statutory Notification Period (paragraphs 2.8 to 2.10 above). - The application is within, partly within or adjoining the area that the RA/CAAP covers. - The RA/CAAP has stated that they object to the application and given their reason(s). - The RA/CAAP has additionally clearly indicated that they wish the application to be referred to Committee for consideration so that they can address the Committee on their concerns. - 2.26 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is for approval. - 2.27 The right to refer applications under paragraphs 2.18 to 2.25 does not extend to minor material amendments or non-material amendments to existing planning permissions dealt with under section 73 or 96A96A of the the Town and Country Planning Act 1990 (as amended) respectively.
+- 2.27 To benefit from the provisions in these Criteria, a RA will need to be registered with the Development Management service.
+To be registered the RA will need to supply a copy of its written constitution and that document would need to demonstrate that: - It represents an area within the borough of Croydon that contains at least 50 residential properties and what that area is. - It holds regular elections for association officers. - 2.28 An application may be reported to Committee where the RA has made Representations that additionally meet all the following Criteria: - It is received by the Development Management service within the Statutory Notification Period (paragraphs 2.7 to 2.10 above). - The application is within, partly within or immediately adjoining the area that the RA covers. - The RA has stated that they object to the application and given their reason(s). - The RA has additionally clearly indicated that they wish the application to be referred to Committee for consideration so that they can address the Committee on their concerns. - 2.29 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is for approval. - 2.30 The right to refer applications under paragraphs 2.18 to 2.28 does not extend to minor material amendments or non-material amendments to existing planning permissions dealt with under section 73 or 96A of the Town and Country Planning Act 1990 (as amended) respectively, all applications submitted under the Town and Country Planning (General Permitted Development Order, advertisements, or minor residential extensions and alterations (including boundaries and rear outbuildings) involving less than 20 square metres of additional internal accommodation (gross internal).
+These application types will be determined by officers under delegated authority in all instances (see Part 3)